 The Rebuilding Texas Fund was established in August 2017 by Keep Texas Beautiful as a way to support our affiliate communities.

 When disaster strikes a member of our community, we want to work together to lend a helping hand.
-Resources and donations collected through the Rebuilding Texas Fund are 100% pass-thru, and are granted to affiliate communities to rebuild and revitalize local regions affected by natural disaster and other intense destruction.
+Resources and donations collected through the Rebuilding Texas Fund will be granted to affiliate communities to rebuild and revitalize local regions affected by natural disaster and other intense destruction.
 We will work together to support our mission to improve communities and lift each other up.

 We are currently seeking donations to support affiliate communities affected by Hurricane Harvey.
 Interested in helping rebuild Texas together?